georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 * At the time of declaration if this is a field in a class or a variable
 * Fields declared as `final` and instantiated in constructor cannot be changed through setters (!)

-A variable that has been declared as `final` and has been inialized **cannot** have this reference changed.
+A variable that has been declared as `final` and has been instantiated **cannot** have this reference changed.

 The content of an instance that's referenced by a `final` variable **can** change.